Which NFL teams will allow fans at games in Week 7 of the 2020 season?

 New York Giants at Philadelphia Eagles – Lincoln Financial Field

-- The Eagles will allow 7,500 spectators at the game this week.
+- The Eagles will allow 7,500 fans at the game this week.

 Sunday, October 25